shihab97820/base-learning/README.md

-## Day 29 – Understanding Blockchain Oracles 🔮
+## Day 30 – Exploring Onchain Social on Base 👥

-Today's learning focused on blockchain oracles and their importance in the Base ecosystem.
+Today's learning focused on onchain social applications and how they're redefining digital interactions on Base.

-I learned that smart contracts cannot directly access data from the outside world.
-Blockchain oracles solve this problem by securely delivering external information—such as asset prices, weather data, or sports results—to onchain applications.
-Many DeFi protocols, prediction markets, and decentralized applications rely on accurate oracle data to function effectively.
+I learned that onchain social platforms give users greater ownership of their identity, content, and connections.
+Instead of relying on centralized platforms, users can build portable social profiles linked to their wallets, allowing their reputation and achievements to move across different applications.
+Base's fast and affordable transactions make these experiences more practical for everyday use.

-Understanding oracles helped me realize that they play a vital role in connecting blockchain networks with real-world information.
-Without reliable oracles, many advanced Web3 applications wouldn't be possible.
+Exploring onchain social helped me understand that Web3 is about more than finance.
+It's also creating a new internet where users have greater control over their digital presence, data, and communities.

-**#Base #BuildOnBase #BlockchainOracles #SmartContracts #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #OnchainSocial #SocialFi #Ethereum #Web3 #100DaysOfBase**